valhuber/TDD/readme.md

 &nbsp;&nbsp;

 ### 2a.
 Add Logic: 21 rules (`logic/declare_logic.py`) - not hundreds of lines of code
 The core of TDD is to test behavior, in this case transaction behavior.
+API Logic Server provides Logic Automation, where logic is implemented as:

+* [Spreadsheet-like rules](https://github.com/valhuber/LogicBank/wiki/Examples) for multi-table derivations and constraints, and

+* Python, to implement logic not addressed in rules

-[Instead of several hundred lines of code](https://github.com/valhuber/LogicBank/wiki/by-code), we declared 21 rules [(more details here)](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#logic).
-Logic consists of rules and Python; 5 key rules are shown below:
+So, [instead of several hundred lines of code](https://github.com/valhuber/LogicBank/wiki/by-code), we declared 21 rules [(more details here)](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#logic).
+5 key rules are shown below:

 <figure><img src="https://github.com/valhuber/ApiLogicServer/raw/main/images/docker/VSCode/nw-readme/declare-logic.png"></figure>